• ECTS

 Organization

-Work-study program: Professionalization or apprenticeship contract for a period of 1 year.
-There are 16 weeks of training and 36 weeks in the company.
-The alternating rhythm is as follows: on average 3 weeks in the company, 6 weeks in training, then mostly in the company from mid-February.
+Work-study program: Professional training or apprenticeship contract for a period of one year.
+This consists of 16 weeks of training and 36 weeks in the workplace.
+The work-study schedule is as follows: on average, three weeks in the workplace, six weeks of training, then mainly in the workplace from mid-February onwards.

 Read more